• Skip to main content

 I didn’t think much about the topic of giftedness until trying to understand Caroline’s uniqueness required me to do a lot of reading and learn everything I could.
 She and I are so different in many ways and I wanted to understand her.
 What surprised me during the process is that the more I read, the more I started to think about my own giftedness and how it has shaped my life in ways I didn’t even realize.

-At one point I realized that I always think of myself as smart and hardworking, but not gifted (even though I was viewed as gifted in school starting in kindergarten and benefited from that label throughout my entire education, including college).
+At one point I realized that I always think of myself as smart and hardworking, but not gifted (even though I was considered gifted in school starting in kindergarten and benefited from that label throughout my entire education, including college).
 I also realized in a new way how my giftedness often makes it difficult for me to fit in in various settings.
 Again, I didn’t attribute it to my giftedness but personality, etc.

 But in the end, I realized that I’m weird in my own way because of my giftedness.
 Because (let’s be honest) the truth of the matter is that most gifted people are weird in some way or another.
 We don’t fit in.
 That’s one of the difficulties of being a gifted person.